MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 func distribute(_ distribute: MSDistribute!, releaseAvailableWith details: MSReleaseDetails!) -> Bool {

-  // Your code to present your UI to the user, e.g. an UIAlertController. let alertController = UIAlertController(title: "Update availble.",
+  // Your code to present your UI to the user, e.g. an UIAlertController. let alertController = UIAlertController(title: "Update available.",
                                         message: "Do you want to update?",
                                  preferredStyle:.alert)